The heterogeneous plugin enables computing for inference on one network on several devices. Purposes to execute networks in heterogeneous mode

 Default fallback policy decides which layer goes to which device automatically according to the support in dedicated plugins (FPGA, GPU, CPU, MYRIAD).

-Another way to annotate a network is setting affinity manually using
+Another way to annotate a network is to set affinity manually using

 The fallback policy does not work if even one layer has an initialized affinity.
 The sequence should be calling of automating affinity settings and then fix manually.